tobias-weber/photo-mosaic-app/backend/README.md

 # Backend – Photo Mosaic Web App

 This is the **ASP.NET Core 9 Web API** that powers the Photo Mosaic application.
-It handles image uploads, mosaic generation, and metadata storage in SQLite.
+It handles image uploads, mosaic generation, and metadata storage in the backing database.

 ---